-15.6.
+16.6.
 New capital investment of £5.8M is proposed for software licencing, £1.175M for each of the years 2024/25 to 2025/26 and £1.15M for each of the years 2027/28 to 2028/29.
 This is to maintain the on-going software licences required to deliver corporate wide systems, without which the Council would not be entitled to use all proprietary applications.

-16. Capital investment subject to viable business cases
+17. Capital investment subject to viable business cases

-- 16.1.
+- 17.1.
 To ensure that the programme is affordable, deliverable and focussed on the Council's key priorities several schemes have been included in the Subject to Viable Business Case section of the programme.
-These schemes can be brought up into the main programme at the appropriate time in line with the approach where schemes can enter the programme during the financial year and not just annually at budget setting. - 16.2.
+These schemes can be brought up into the main programme at the appropriate time in line with the approach where schemes can enter the programme during the financial year and not just annually at budget setting. - 17.2.
 Viable business cases will need to be produced and approved before these schemes can progress and be brought into the capital investment programme.
-The following have been identified as priority schemes subject to viable business cases (Table 10):
+However, priority investment schemes have been identified but will still be subject to a viable business case before they proceed into the main programme (Table 10):